Accessibility and Display Options

 For the first 12 months, properties which are second homes, will be subject to the full Council Tax from the first date that the property became a second home.

-From 1 April 2025, if your property remains used as a second home for more than 12 months, a 100% Second Home Premium applies in addition to the full Council Tax due on the property as follows:
+From 1 April 2025, if your property remains has been classed as a second home for more than 12 months, a 100% Second Home Premium applies in addition to the full Council Tax due on the property as follows:

 For further information please contact the Council Tax office on Tel: 01329 824651, or email counciltax@fareham.gov.uk.